 “Busy time for you?”
 Molly ventured.
 She always found it pretty difficult to get a word out of Maya’s older brother.

 “Mmm hmm.
 Lots of places giving us extra over Christmas.
 And we’re helping at the homeless shelter Christmas dinner, me and Maya and Alka.”

 Kyle shook his head.
 “No, just a couple of hours.
 Then we’re going back to their flat for our dinner.”

-He looked up from Maya to Thomas as he added, “Alka’s cooking.
+He looked from Molly to Thomas as he added, “Alka’s cooking.
 Maya says her cooking’s totally mad and it could be anything.”
 He startled as Caroline bellowed, “Kyle!
 Over here!” from the counter, and scurried towards her without another word.

-The door flew open before Kate had even put her key in the door and there was her mother, arms outstretched for a hug, looking slightly more dishevelled than usual due to the patches of flour on her discretely Christmassy jumper.
+The door flew open before Kate had even put her key in it and there was her mother, arms outstretched for a hug, looking slightly more dishevelled than usual due to the patches of flour on her discretely Christmassy jumper.

 “Here’s Kate,” she called into the living room.
 She peered past Kate as she hugged her.
 “Is Alex not coming in?”
 Kate’s mum adored Alex.
 “Kate’s seeing such a lovely boy,” she’d tell people when they asked.
 She would never have said that about Joe when Kate was seeing him.